-Number 45 George Street on the corner with Wellesley Road, locally listed windows, turrets, balconies, decorative reliefs and stone and terracotta decoration display a high degree of craftsmanship and attention to detail.
+Number 45 George Street on the corner with Wellesley Road, locally listed

 Terraced buildings with rounded Dutch gables, 38-46 High Street

 6.1.21 Number 10 is the stone fronted Croydon Head Post Office of a Victorian Classical design.
 The Milletts building (number 56 High Street) turns the corner with a turreted top.